Smart descriptions for smart products

-The medium of paper is going out of fashion. tekom’s in3 intelligent information initiative can help you on the path to digitalization.
+The paper manual is no longer in fashion. tekom’s in3 intelligent information initiative can support you on your path to digitalization.

 At present, there is a lot of talk about the digitization of all areas of life.
 Several existing pioneer projects, such as Smart Services, Smart Mobility, Smart Home, e-Health, Sharing Economy, Smart Factory and cyberphysical systems (Industry 4.0), Internet of Things, etc., are being hyped by the media and interested parties.
 That there has been surface penetration and, in particular, the involvement of all demographics, is not in doubt.
 Ethical, social, labor law, copyright and data security issues have not yet been resolved.
 Entire occupations and communities are still deeply rooted in the analog world.
 And even the technical foundations for new forms of production have not made the right kind of progress – see the German associations’ Industry 4.0 initiative, which has meanwhile been “adopted” by the federal government.